Tearline Research

 Program Description

-The Tearline Project is the National Geospatial-Intelligence Agency’s (NGA) partnership with expert non-profit groups to grow public facing, authoritative open-source intelligence (OSINT) on various strategic, economic, and humanitarian topics.
+The Tearline initiative is the National Geospatial-Intelligence Agency’s (NGA) partnership with expert non-profit groups to grow public facing, authoritative open-source intelligence (OSINT) on various strategic, economic, and humanitarian topics.
 NGA’s Tearline has received awards from the Office of the Director of National Intelligence as well as the OSINT Foundation for enhancing public understanding of intelligence, transparency, and advancing open-source intelligence as a discipline.

 ELIGIBILITY: